Information gain (decision tree): Example

 The mutation that provides the most useful information would be Mutation 3, so that will be used to split the root node of the decision tree.
-The root can be split and all the samples can be passed though and appended to the child nodes.
+The root can be split and all the samples can be passed through and appended to the child nodes.
 A tree describing the split is shown on the left.

 The samples that are on the left node of the tree would be classified as cancerous by the tree, while those on the right would be non-cancerous.
 This tree is relatively accurate at classifying the samples that were used to build it (which is a case of overfitting), but it would still classify sample C2 incorrectly.
 To remedy this, the tree can be split again at the child nodes to possibly achieve something even more accurate.

 To split the right node, information gain must again be calculated for all the possible candidate splits that were not used for previous nodes.
 So, the only options this time are Mutations 1, 2, and 4.

 Note: $\Eta{(t)}$ is different this time around since there are only four samples at the right child.